gordonhch/elements-vscode-theme/README.md

 A VS Code theme based on colors of glacier4brackets and color designs of night-owl-vscode-theme.
 [Link](https://marketplace.visualstudio.com/items?itemName=gordonhch.elements-vscode-theme)

-Currently in alpha.
-Please submit encountered issues you encountered at the Github issues page.

 Inspired by [glacier4brackets](https://github.com/diomed/glacier4brackets) and [night-owl-vscode-theme](https://css-tricks.com/creating-a-vs-code-theme/).

 Preview